-- CPR should not be interrupted for more than 10 seconds until spontaneous pulse is established. - A Paramedics are expected to provide resuscitative care at the scene.
+- CPR should not be interrupted for more than 10 seconds until spontaneous pulse is established. - Paramedics are expected to provide resuscitative care at the scene.
 Cardiac arrests should not be transported unless the patient has Return of Spontaneous Circulation (ROSC), an airway cannot be secured, vascular access is not established, or the MCP refuses to authorize Field Termination.
+Any ROSC patient should be transported to an interventional facility.

-2010 AHA CPR GUIDELINES
+2015 AHA CPR GUIDELINES

-ADULTS CHILDREN INFANTS NEWBORNS CPR ORDER Compression, Airway, Breathing C A B COMPRESSION DEPTH At Least 2 Inches 1/3 Depth Of Chest (About 2") 1/3 Depth Of Chest (About 1 1⁄2 ") 1/3 Depth Of Chest COMPRESSION RATE at least 100 per minu 120/MIN COMPRESSION NOTES Minimize interruptions in chest compression Attempt to limit interruptions to < 10 second COMPRESSION TO BREATHS RATIO 30:2 1 OR 2 Person CPR 30:2 1 Person CPR 15:2 2 Person CPR 3:1 ADVANCED AIRWAY About 1 breath every 6-8 seconds (8-10 breaths/min.)
-About 1 sec per breath duration No interruptions of compressions (8-10 breaths/min.)
-40-60 About 1 sec per breath duration breaths /min.
-RESCUE BREATHING 1 breath every 5-6 seconds (10-12 breaths/min) 1 breath every 3-5 seconds (12-20 breaths/min) 40-60 breaths/min
+ADULTS CHILDREN INFANTS NEWBORNS CPR ORDER Compression, Airway, Breathing C A B COMPRESSION DEPTH At Least 2 Inches 1/3 Depth of Chest (About 2") 1/3 Depth of Chest (About 1 / 2 ") 1/3 Depth of Chest COMPRESSION RATE 10 100 to 120 per minute 120/min COMPRESSION NOTES Minimize interruptions in chest compress Limit interruptions to < 10 seconds sions COMPRESSION TO BREATHS RATIO 30:2 1 or 2 Person CPR 30:2 1 Person CPR 15:2 2 Person CPR 3:1 ADVANCED AIRWAY 1 breath every 6-8 seconds (8-10 breaths/min) About 1 sec per breath duration No interruptions of compressions 40-60 breaths/min RESCUE BREATHING 1 breath every 5-6 seconds (10-12 breaths/min) 1 breath every 3-5 seconds (12-20 breaths/min) 40-60 breaths/min